Embedding Intelligence in Materials for Responsive Built Environment: A Topical Review on Liquid Crystal Elastomer Actuators and Sensors: Examples of opportunities of LCE actuators and sensors embedding intellingence into the built environment

 \subsubsection{CLCE coatings alerting building occupants of a pending collapse of a roof, false floor or window}

 The weight of snow on a roof can be very significant in cold parts of the world and sadly, accidents where roofs cave in, sometimes killing people underneath, are not as uncommon as one would wish.
-A notorious examples is the Katowice Trade Hall roof collapse in 2006,\cite{katowice} leaving 65 people dead and more than 170 injured.
+A notorious examples is the Katowice Trade Hall roof collapse in 2006~\cite{katowice}, leaving 65 people dead and more than 170 injured.
 Although there are many building standards that exist, they are largely a means to defining a minimal risk threshold and are by no means all encompassing.
 For example the northeastern United States had numerous building failures during a snow storm in 2011, and a lack of national safety guidelines encouraged a report on snow loads by FEMA~\cite{femasnow}.

 At least in case of glass roofs, it would be relatively easy to coat the glass plates with a CLCE film tuned for infrared selective reflection in the relaxed state, leaving it transparent in the absence of mechanical strain.
 In contrast, with the weight of snow on the film, $p$ would be compressed and the reflection blue-shifted.
-With properly tailored CLCE properties, the glass roof would start reflect red when the weight on the roof is at the limit of what it can safely withstand, alerting occupants of an unexpectedly heavy load.
+With properly tailored CLCE properties, the glass roof would start to reflect red when the weight on the roof is at the limit of what it can safely withstand, alerting occupants of an unexpectedly heavy load.
+The ability of CLCEs to present as a transparent material until actuated, provides unique opportunities, combining aesthetics with potentially life-saving functionality.
 The CLCE would provide crucial information during a time-sensitive situation, making the occupants aware that they must evacuate the building.

-While this approach could be applied to any similar roof styles such as concrete slabs, the ability of CLCEs to present as a transparent material until actuated, provides unique opportunities, combining aesthetics with potentially life-saving functionality.
+Note that the CLCE would normally be applied on the outside of the glass, as this leads to significant compression of the soft CLCE as it is confined between the hard glass and the external load.
+The relative change in CLCE reflection wavelength is equal to the compressive strain \cite{Kizhakidathazhath2020Facile,Geng2022}, hence a small but detectable color shift from red at $\lambda=620$~nm to orange at $\lambda=590$~nm, comprising a wavelength reduction of about 5\%, requires the same amount of compression strain.
+While the bending of the glass pane under load might induce a color change of a CLCE applied to the glass inside, the response to bending is more complex and it is far from certain that the CLC experiences sufficient strain while the load on the glass is still within the limits of safe operation.